JosephMurage/Health-Data-Analysis-Project-2022/README.md

 2. Navigate to the project directory: cd project-directory

-3. Download the dataset file here:
+3. Download the dataset file here: https://github.com/JosephMurage/Penda-Health-Analytics-Project-2022/blob/master/PendaMed_Data_2023.xlsx
- - Dataset File:

 You can download the dataset files by clicking on the links above and saving them to the `dataset` directory in your project.